ndronos/c-nomorph/HowStufWorks.md

 to the rest of the program prior to the function's actual declaration.

 Many C compilers do not check for parameter matching either in type or count.
+You can waste an enormous amount of time debugging code in which you are simply passing one too many or too few parameters by mistake.
+Code compiles properly, but it produces the wrong answer.

 (HowStuffWorks, 2017) pp. 6 & 13